1.2: Communicating in the Digital Age

 Figure 1.2: Preferred customer service channel by age group (Twilio, 2016)

 Customer service aside, face-to-face interactions are still vitally important to the functioning of any organization.
 In a study on the effectiveness of in-person requests for donations versus requests by email, for instance, the in-person approach was found to be 34 times more successful (Bohns, 2017).
-We instinctively value human over machine interaction in many (but not all) situations we find ourselves.
-Though some jobs like nurse or therapist simply cannot function without in-person interaction and would be the last to be automated (if ever), most others will involve a mix of written and face-to-face communication.
+We instinctively value human over machine interaction in many (but not all) situations in which we find ourselves.
+Though some jobs, like nurses or therapists, simply cannot function without in-person interaction and would be the last to be automated (if ever), most others involve a mix of written and face-to-face communication.

 Those advantages are double-edged swords, however, so it is important that we manage the risks associated with them.
 With so much mobile technology enabling us to communicate and work on the go, from home, or anywhere in the world with a wi-fi connection, we are expected to be always available to work, to always be “on”—even after hours, on weekends, and on vacation—lest we lose a client to someone else who is available at those times.
 The early bird gets the worm.
 Add to that the psychological and physiological impacts of adults averaging 8.8 hours of screen time per day (Dunckley, 2014; Twenge, 2017; Nielsen, 2016, p.
 4), and it’s no wonder that problematic technology use, including screen addiction, is a growing concern among both health and technology experts (Phillips, 2015).
 Beyond being an effective communicator and professional in general, just being an effective person—in the sense of being physically and mentally healthy—requires knowing when not to use technology.